pypeit/PypeIt/doc/cookbook.rst

 4. Examine Calibrations
 =======================

+As the code runs, when a new calibration is generated the default is to write it to disk as a :doc:`masters` file.
+And for some of these, additional files are written to the :ref:`cookbook-qa` folder.

+We encourage you to inspect them as they come.

 MasterFrames
 ------------

-As the code runs, when a new calibration is generated the default is to write it to disk as a :doc:`masters` file.
-We encourage you to inspect them as they come.
+The term :doc:`masters` refers to the output files for calibration data.
+These appear in the Masters/ folder and see :doc:`master-naming` for details on the naming convention.

-Here is the order with a separate doc for each.
+Here is the order they tend to be created with a separate doc for how to view each, what they should look like, and how to troubleshoot:.
-Note that only a subset may be made for your spectrograph and specific run:

   - View the :doc:`bias_image`
-  - Arc
+  - ArcImage
-  - Tilt
+  - TiltImage
-  - Check slit edges with the :doc:`slit_trace` file
+  - Check slit edges with the :doc:`edge_traces` file
+  - Check the wavelength solution using the :ref:`cookbook-qa` below.

+Note that only a subset of these may be made.
+It depends on your spectrograph and the calibration files input.

+.. _cookbook-qa:

 QA
 --

-  - When an exposure is fully reduced, a QA file (PDF) is generated in the QA folder
+When an exposure is fully reduced, a QA file (PDF) is generated in the QA folder.

+Here are the key ones to inspect:

+  - Wavelength solution QA
+  - Wavelength tilts QA

-  - Examine the output as described in the :doc:`qa` documentation
+Examine the output as described in the :doc:`qa` documentation

 5. Examine spectra
 ==================